adikele/financial-dashboard/README.md

 root@860d70de3701:/app# alembic revision -m "revision_tables"
 ```
 A **xxx_revision_tables** file will be generated in the **versions** folder.
-Path to the folder: financial-dashboard/backend/app/app/alembic/versions
+<br /> Path to the folder: financial-dashboard/backend/app/app/alembic/versions
-This file will have empty upgrade and downgrade functions.
+<br /> This file will have empty upgrade and downgrade functions.
 <br />
 <br />
 7. **Run the migrations**